 How to Create Home Organization with Command Stations

-We put in a shoe rack for their shoes and some baskets up on top to hold their winter gear.
-It worked fine for us and our son, who will graduate this year still hangs his book bag and all his other sports bags on these pegs.
+I found a cute shoe rack for their shoes and added a few baskets up on top to hold their winter gear.
+As a result, this system worked fine for us for years.
+Our son, who will graduate this year still hangs his book bag and all his other sports bags on these pegs.

 How to Organize Electronics

-I finally found the perfect thing to help us keep all our phones, tablets, etc organized.
-It’s our Family Charging Station.
+A few years ago, I finally found the perfect wooden box to help us keep all our phones, tablets, and chargers organized.
+Here is what our Family Charging Station looks like:

 Love this idea also from Driven by Decor.